Our companies are backed by the Best Pick Guarantee. Call one today!

 Share examples of yards and landscape projects you particularly admire.
 These visuals will help you clarify what you have in mind.
 After gathering this important information, your contractor will create a rendering of what your new yard will look like.

 Your landscape contractor should explain this rendering to you in detail to make sure you’re both on the same page.

 4. How long do you estimate the whole project will take?

-Just like any other home improvement project, unforeseen problems and bad weather are always a possibility, so completion dates for landscaping projects can be hard to pin down.
-Be sure to let your contractor know if you have any deadlines on your end—a party you’re hosting in your backyard, for example—but be mindful of schedule-altering events that no one can control.
+Just like any other home improvement project, unforeseen problems and bad weather are always a possibility.
+Completion dates for landscaping projects can be hard to pin down.
+Let your contractor know about any deadlines on your end, but try to stay flexible in case of schedule-altering events that no one can control.

 5. When will all the plantings reach maturity?

 Unless you specify otherwise, your landscaping crew will likely plant young saplings and shrubs.
 More established plants are typically more costly and may not transplant well.
 Clarify these details with your contractor, and find out how long your plants will take to reach their full size.